Plumtree (band): History

 Plumtree's second album, Predicts the Future, was recorded in 1997 with Laurence Currie at Idea of East studios in Halifax.
 Released in 1997, the CD led to the Plumtree's appearance on the cover of Canada's music monthly, Exclaim!, as well as to the No. 1 spot on the national college radio chart, Earshot.
 Videos for the singles "Scott Pilgrim", "Go", and "You Just Don't Exist" received regular airplay on MuchMusic. ("Scott Pilgrim" went on to inspire the popular graphic novel series, Scott Pilgrim, by Bryan Lee O'Malley).

-During these early years, Plumtree released a number of songs on vinyl and CD compilations, including Water Had Leaked into My Suit (Cinnamon Toast), You're a Superlady (Corduroy), Secret Songs (Korova Cafe) and Syrup and Gasoline (Grenadine).
+During these early years, Plumtree released a number of songs on vinyl and CD compilations, including Water Had Leaked into My Suit (Cinnamon Toast), You're a Superlady (Corduroy), Secret Songs (Korova Cafe), and Syrup and Gasoline (Grenadine).
 An earlier version of "Scott Pilgrim" can also be found on a split seven-inch Plumtree released with The Inbreds on the PF label.

-The band toured extensively throughout its seven-year career, hitting the road with Montreal's The Local Rabbits, Halifax bands Thrush Hermit, The Inbreds and The Super Friendz, Moncton's Julie Doiron (formerly of Eric's Trip) and Winnipeg's The Weakerthans and Duotang.
+The band toured extensively throughout its seven-year career, hitting the road with Montreal's The Local Rabbits, Halifax bands Thrush Hermit, The Inbreds and The Super Friendz, Moncton's Julie Doiron (formerly of Eric's Trip), Winnipeg's The Weakerthans, and Duotang.
 Plumtree could only tour during the summer months as they attended university during the school months.

 In 1999, Plumtree performed in Toronto at the Horseshoe Tavern with Number One Cup.
 They spent the summer in Toronto recording This Day Won't Last at All with Justin Deneau at Electro Magnetic Sound Studios.
 It was released in 2000 by Winnipeg-based Endearing Records.
 A Cindy Sherman-inspired video for the song, "Regret", received airplay on MuchMusic.